 - All parcels that allow for multi-unit residential use were considered.
-Single-unit zones were not included because they do not meet the criteria of a development potential of at least 10 units. - Only those parcels with a development potential of at least 10 units were included. - Parcels with the potential to consolidate adjacent sites under common ownership were considered.
-A total of 155 sites under common ownership were identified with a potential to consolidate, with a total capacity of over 1,700 units. - Public land, including parks and public parking lots not planned for redevelopment were removed. - Existing condominiums, planned unit developments, mobile home parks, and private rightof-way were removed.
+Single-unit zones were not included because they do not meet the criteria of a development potential of at least 10 units. - All projects with pending City development applications were included (1,087 units as of June 29, 2022). - For the remaining sites, oOnly those parcels with a development potential of at least 10 units were included. - Parcels with the potential to consolidate adjacent sites under common ownership were was considered.
+A total of 155 sites under common ownership were identified with a potential to consolidate, with a total capacity of over 1,700 units.

+- Public land, including parks and public parking lots not planned for redevelopment were removed. - Existing condominiums, planned unit developments, mobile home parks, and private right-of-ways were removed.